cakephp/docs/en/orm/table-objects.rst

         'second-article-i-wrote' => 'Second article I wrote',
     ];

-Results can also be grouped into nested sets.
+Results can be grouped into nested sets.
 This is useful when you want bucketed sets, or want to build ``<optgroup>`` elements with FormHelper::

     $query = $articles->find('list', [